jeff-hykin/better-cpp-syntax/README.md

 # cpp-textmate-grammer
 An update to the syntax highlighting of c++ code

+NOTE: currently the importing of the syntax is broken.
+This will be fixed shortly.

 This fixes:
 - The issue of single quotes inside #error and #warning being highlighted when then shouldn't be